Gmabatah93/tidytext/README.md

 > - Each value (typically) contains the number of appearances of that term in that document

 ## Topic Modeling
+> statistical algorithms for discovering the latent semantic structures of an extensive text body.\

+> results in two (approximate) posterior probability distributions: a distribution theta over K topics within each document and a distribution beta over V terms within each topic, where V represents the length of the vocabulary of the collection (V = 4278).

 <img src="Images/topic.PNG" width="700">

 > **Latent Dirichlet Allocation:** is a particularly popular method for fitting a topic model.
 It treats each document as a mixture of topics, and each topic as a mixture of words.
 This allows documents to “overlap” each other in terms of content, rather than being separated into discrete groups, in a way that mirrors typical use of natural language.